Leading Us Hospitals Team Up To Promote COVID

 Renown Health is the region’s largest, locally governed, not-for-profit integrated healthcare network serving Nevada, Lake Tahoe and northeast California.
 With a diverse workforce of more than 7,000 employees, Renown has fostered a longstanding culture of excellence, determination and innovation.
 The organization comprises a trauma center, two acute care hospitals, a children’s hospital, a rehabilitation hospital, a medical group and urgent care network, and the region’s largest, locally owned not-for-profit insurance company, Hometown Health.
 Clinical institutes include: Cancer, Heart and Vascular Heath and Neurosciences.
 Renown is currently enrolling participants in the world’s largest community-based genetic population health study, the Healthy Nevada Project®.
 For more information, visit renown.org.

-Renown Health Has Open Appointments in May for Businesses to Get Employees Vaccinated Against COVID-19 at No ChargeRenown Health has been working with the Washoe County Health District, the state, and the CDC to distribute the limited...Read More
+Renown Health Has Open Appointments in May for Businesses to Get Employees Vaccinated Against COVID-19 at No ChargeRenown Health has been working with the Washoe County Health District, the state, and the CDC to distribute the limited supplies of COVID-19 vaccines.
+Renown has completed more than 64,000 dose 1 and dose 2 vaccinations to date, which...Read More